JefClaes/blog/content/post/2011-08-08-high-hopes.md

 slug = "2011-08-08-high-hopes"
 published = 2011-08-08T20:30:00.004000+02:00
 author = "Jef Claes"
-tags = [ "General",]
+tags = [ "opinion",]
+url = "2011/08/high-hopes.html"
 +++
-Last week, I resigned from my job at [Ferranti Computer Systems](http://www.ferranti.be/Pages/default.aspx).
+Last week, I resigned from my job at [Ferranti Computer Systems](http://www.ferranti.be/).
 Three years ago, days after receiving my Graduate Diploma in Applied Computer Science, I had my first real-world working experience at Ferranti Computer Systems.

 The first project I was assigned to, was a project for the Antwerp fire department.
 Along with two other graduates and four seniors, I was